Governance - Highlights

 2. Board Structure and Composition

-Our Board currently consists of nine members.
-Currently, the Board has determined, under consultation with Counsel to the Company, that Mr. Hyde, Mr. Weber, Ms. Holmes, Ms. McCoy, Mr. Johnson, Mr. Bailey and Mr. Smith qualify as an independent director under the rules of The Nasdaq Stock Market.
+Our Board currently consists of eight members.
+Currently, the Board has determined, under consultation with Counsel to the Company, that Ms. Holmes, Mr. Bailey, Mr. Smith, Ms. Gil Valletta, Mr. Louden, and Mr. Murphy qualify as an independent director under the rules of The Nasdaq Stock Market.
 We are in compliance with all applicable rules of the SEC and The Nasdaq Stock Market with respect to the independence of our directors.

-Class II consisting of Mr. Campion, Ms. McCoy and Mr. Johnson, whose terms expire at the annual meeting of shareholders to be held in 2020; and
+Class II consisting of Mr. Campion and Ms. Gil Valletta whose terms expire at the annual meeting of shareholders to be held in 2023; and

-Class III consisting of Mr. Brooks, Mr. Hyde and Mr. Weber, whose terms expire at the annual meeting of shareholders to be held in 2018.
+Class III consisting of Mr. Brooks, Mr. Louden, and Mr. Murphy, whose terms expire at the annual meeting of shareholders to be held in 2024.

 3. Board Activities